-Biden to sign $1.9 trillion stimulus on Thursday
+Biden signs $1.9 trillion stimulus into law, some to see stimulus payments this weekend

 With congressional approval imminent, Biden prepares to send checks, but big stimulus challenges loom

-Its passage is offering an early economic jolt: Two airline giants, United Airlines and American Airlines, said this week they would cancel tens of thousands of layoffs as a result of aid they are set to receive under the stimulus law.
+Its passage offered early economic jolt: Two airline giants, United Airlines and American Airlines, said this week they would cancel tens of thousands of layoffs as a result of aid they are set to receive under the stimulus law.
 The Metropolitan Transit Authority of New York, which oversees the city’s buses and trains, said the money would help them stave off layoffs and other service cuts in the face of a rapidly dwindling budget situation.

+Biden had initially intended to sign the bill on Friday, but White House aides said they received a copy of the legislation from Congress earlier than anticipated, allowing the president to put his signature on the proposal hours before he is set to deliver his first-ever prime time television address.

 Eli Rosenberg and Jeff Stein contributed to this story.